- Books, Literature, and Writing»

 These are often confusing to people who learn English as a second language.
 They are also a problem for native-born English speakers.

-For example, the poem at the right sounds correct when read allowed . . . er . . .
-I mean aloud, but incorrect homonyms have been substituted. throughout.
+For example, the poem below the flower and the bee, sounds correct when read allowed . . . er . . .
+I mean aloud, but incorrect homonyms have been substituted throughout.

 I have used the example as an elementary level grammar lesson, by reading it, and displaying the written version for students to copy and correct.

-There are 19 or 20 misused words in a short poem, even though the words sound right.
+There are 19 or 20 misused words in a short poem.
+Even though the words sound right, they are not.

 (A pome, by the way, is a kind of fruit that has a core with seeds like an apple or pear.)